clulab/ConceptAlignment/README.md

 The scraper for SuperMaaS is configured in `scraper/src/main/resources/application.conf` to use `localhost:8000`.
-If both ConceptAlignment and SuperMaaS are running in Docker containers, it can be necessary to reconfigure the scraper to use something like `supermaas_server_1:8000`.
+If both ConceptAlignment and SuperMaaS are running in Docker containers, it may be necessary to reconfigure the scraper to use something like `supermaas_server_1:8000`.

 ### Preparing the Docker image